 - Reduce heat to medium low and add onion, and spices.

 - Cook until onion is soft and translucent.

 - Add garlic, cook another couple minutes.

-- Add in your tomatoes and beef stock.
+- Add in your tomatoes and the rest of the beef stock.

 - Cook on in crockpot for 4-6 hours or until meat is tender.

 - I like to serve in a bowl with toppings and tortillas on the side, and let each person build their own!